 The Aid to the Homeless Committee assists Dallas’s homeless community by providing a community court program, where homeless people can eradicate non-violent Class C misdemeanor violations in exchange for community service.
 The committee also organizes volunteers to provide lunch service at The Bridge and other homeless shelters.

 The Animal Welfare Committee hosts a number of activities throughout the year to provide assistance to animals in shelters and to educate people about responsible pet ownership.
 The committee does not participate in political activism concerning animal issues, nor does it provide legal assistance.

-The DAYL Charity Ball is a black-tie gala that raises money for the DAYL Foundation.
+The DAYL Bolton Ball is a black-tie gala that raises money for the DAYL Foundation.
 The committee handles all aspects of planning, from obtaining sponsors, selling tickets, and seeking auction donations items.